 Students may progress from a simple explanation of causation with developed reasoning supported by factual knowledge and understanding.
-For example, the war developed in 1951 because the Americans decided to use their air power to achieve a decisive blow and break the stalemate around the 38th parallel.
-US planes bombed North Korea with explosives and napalm resulting in a huge death toll.
-For example, another important factor that caused the war to develop was the hidden support given by Stalin to the Communist forces of China and North Korea.
-Stalin saw an opportunity to fight a 'proxy war' against the USA.
-The USSR supplied equipment to the North Koreans and China rather than engage in direct fighting against American forces.
+For example, Ludendorff's Spring Offensive was initially very successful but the advance was not sustained.
+The German army came within firing range of Paris but the German salients into enemy territory could not be supported as supply lines were too extended.
+The Allies reorganised their armies under the unified command of Foch and were able to attack the German salient from three sides and prevent any further advance.
+For example, the entry of the USA in 1917 brought the war to an end because it made the Allies a lot stronger.
+Extra soldiers, food and equipment became available to Great Britain and France whilst Germany continued to grow weaker.
+US support brought in 'The Hundred Days' counter attack during which the Allies broke through the German defences on the Hindenburg Line.
 Level 2: Simple explanation of stated factor or other factor(s) Answer demonstrates specific knowledge and understanding that is relevant to the question 5-8 Answer demonstrates a simple, sustained line of reasoning which is coherent, structured, substantiated and explicitly relevant.
 Answers arguing a preference for one judgement but with only basic explanation of another view will be marked at this level.
 Students may progress from a basic explanation of causation by simple reasoning and supporting it with factual knowledge and understanding.
-For example, China warned General MacArthur not to advance beyond the 38th parallel and sent troops to fight when the warning was ignored.
+For example, by 1918 the British Naval Blockade had caused starvation in Germany.
+Soldiers and sailors began to mutiny and refused to follow orders.
+The German people wanted a change of government and the Kaiser was replaced as the country's leader.
 Level 1: Basic explanation of one or more factors Answer demonstrates basic knowledge and understanding that is relevant to the question 1-4 Answer demonstrates a basic line of reasoning, which is coherent, structured with some substantiation; the relevance might be implicit.
 Students recognise and provide a basic explanation of one or more factors.

-Students may offer a basic explanation of the stated factor, such as the USA sent an invasion force to help South Korea.
-Students may offer basic explanations of other factor(s), for example, China joined the war and sent troops to fight in Korea.
+Students may offer a basic explanation of the stated factor, such as the German army lost thousands of soldiers during Ludendorff's Spring Offensive that could not be replaced.
+Students may offer basic explanations of other factor(s), for example, the USA entered the war on the side of the Allies.
 Students either submit no evidence or fail to address the question 0 Spelling, punctuation and grammar Performance descriptor Marks awarded High performance Learners spell and punctuate with consistent accuracy Learners use rules of grammar with effective control of meaning overall Learners use a wide range of specialist terms as appropriate 4 marks Intermediate performance Learners spell and punctuate with considerable accuracy Learners use rules of grammar with general control of meaning overall Learners use a good range of specialist terms as appropriate 2-3 marks Threshold performance Learners spell and punctuate with reasonable accuracy Learners use rules of grammar with some control of meaning and any errors do not significantly hinder meaning overall Learners use a limited range of specialist terms as appropriate 1 mark No marks awarded The learner writes nothing The learner's response does not relate to the question The learner's achievement in SPaG does not reach the threshold performance level, for example errors in spelling, punctuation and grammar severely hinder meaning 0 marks